Showing posts with label peanut butter. Show all posts

 6) When the sauce has thickened, it is done; turn off the heat.
 Throw the pasta back in the pan to coat with sauce, then return the noodles to the bowl to eat.

-7) Optional: Top with a bit of shredded lettuce, carrots, and scallions for crunch.
+7) Optional: For crunch, top with a bit of finely chopped lettuce, carrots, and green onion (or even diced regular onion).

 Voilà, you are ready to eat!

-Also once you've made the dish over and over like I have, you don't have to remove the noodles from the pan to make the sauce.
-With experience, you'll be able to make the sauce while the pasta is cooking ... in 7 minutes while the noodles are cooking.
-Not for a time, but with the repetition of making peanut sesame noodles.
+Also once you've made the dish over and over like I have, you won't have to remove the noodles from the pan to make the sauce.
+With experience, you'll be able to make the sauce while the pasta is cooking, near the end of the noodles' cooking time.
+Not at 1st because you may overcook the noodles, but with the repetition of making peanut sesame noodles you'll become a pro.
+I also like the dish with linguine noodles. {If you have the more expensive sesame paste you can toss a tablespoon in to make the sauce, but I think it is unnecessary.
+The dish is a balanced protein, simple and delicious as is!}

 Baking with peanut butter is quick and easy too.
 My Reese's cup-inspired cookie bars are always a big hit.